DIDSR/DIDSR-TiGER/Detection/README.md

 After combining all the extracted patches from TCGA, TC and JB, we will obtain 23654 patches where 199223 TILs are annotated.

-3) We then augment the training patches by keeping the original patches, flipping the patches left/right, flipping the patches up/down and also tranposing each patche.
+3) We then augment the training patches by keeping the original patches, flipping the patches left/right, flipping the patches up/down and also tranposing each patch.
 This will increase the numebr of total patches to 94616 with 796892 TILs annotated.
 We then shuffle the training patches by fixing the random state.

-4) For the test patches, we do the same operations as explained above.
+4) For the test patches, we do the same steps as explained above.
 This will result in 2296 test patches where 22411 TILs are annotated.
 This time instead of augmenting the test patches, we randomly flip patches left/right, up/down and taking the transpose of the patches.
 We then suffle the test patches by fixing the random state.

 5) For training, from the train TILs annotations, we create a mask by extending the centroid position of the TILs to a square of size of 12 pixels as shown below:
 The mask values of the squares are one and everything else is set to zero.